cppitems/cppitems/items/005/item.md

   ...
 };
 ```
-You have to implement the function and make 'best use' of the rvalue reference, i.e., it should be moved into the returned `Widget` object for performance reasons.
+You have to implement the function and make 'best use' of the rvalue reference
+The argument is of type rvalue reference and only binds to movable objects, which means it can be 'moved into' the returned `Widget` object for performance reasons.

 ### Overload 2: lvalue reference